RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

   3. update
 - Attempt request will get an attempt response under the topic [assignment/attempt/response](../response/assignment-attempt-response.md)
 - Any request leading to a change of existing assignment state is reflected under the topic [assignment/state](../../status/assignment-status.md)
-  - This topic will also be updated it Ruter has initiated any change to the existing assignment
+  - This topic will also be updated when Ruter has initiated any change to the existing assignment
 - Please provide all fields marked as `reqired` in the schema specifications.